MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-remote-desktop-services.md

 ## Install Microsoft 365 Apps on a shared virtual machine
 <a name="VM"> </a>

-In this scenario, you install Microsoft 365 Appsas part of a client operating system image, such as one running Windows 8.1 or Windows 10.
+In this scenario, you install Microsoft 365 Apps as part of a client operating system image, such as one running Windows 8.1 or Windows 10.
 Then, you use RDS and Hyper-V to create a group of virtual machines based on that image.
 These virtual machines can be shared by multiple users.
 In RDS, this is known as either a virtual desktop pool or a pooled virtual desktop collection, depending on which version of RDS that you're using.

 > [!NOTE]
 > You can also use RDS to assign a virtual machine to a specific user.
 RDS calls that a personal virtual desktop.
 In that scenario, you don't use shared computer activation, because the virtual machine isn't shared among multiple users.